Talevi, Marta

 Research interests

-Applied microeconomics, environmental economics, gender equity and social inclusion, climate change mitigation and adaptation, energy access, energy transitions, behavioural economics, impact evaluation, policy instruments.
+Applied microeconomics, environmental economics, gender equity and social inclusion, energy access, energy transitions, behavioural economics, impact evaluation, policy instruments for climate change mitigation, and climate resilience and adaptation (especially in rural areas).

 Mentoring

-Marta has been an academic mentor to several graduate students (mostly from groups that are under-represented in Economics and STEM) working on themes of energy, environmental protection, gender equity and social inclusions.
+Marta is a member of the PhD committee for 5 students (2 as primary supervisor) and has supervised several undergraduate and graduate theses.
+Academic mentor to several graduate students (mostly from groups that are under-represented in Economics and STEM) advising on research, grant applications and careers on climate and sustainability, clean energy, environmental protection, gender equity and social inclusions.
 Marta was a mentee in the Northeast Agricultural and Resource Economics Association (NAREA) Career Advancement and Mentorship (CAM) Program 2021-2023.

 Grants

-EfD Research Fund for “Solar-powered irrigation systems and resilience to climate change: a viability analysis” (2023-2025); co-PI.
+“Solar-powered irrigation systems and resilience to climate change: a viability analysis”, EfD Research Fund (2023-2025); co-PI.

-Hamburg University Transfer Fund for “Building resilience and adaptation to climate change through information technology and climate services: Smallholder and subsistence farmers in Benin” (2021-2022); co-PI.
+“Building resilience and adaptation to climate change through information technology and climate services: Smallholder and subsistence farmers in Benin”, Hamburg University Transfer Fund (2021-2022); co-PI.

 UK Economic and Social Research Council grant for doctoral research (ESRC DTC) (2015-2019).